Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

-In the following sections, we show you code snips in either `toolset` or combination of `tools` and `tool_resources`.
-But you are welcome to use another approach.
+In the following sections, we show you sample code in either `toolset` or combination of `tools` and `tool_resources`.

 #### Create Agent with File Search

-To perform file search by an agent, we first need to upload a file, create a vector store, and associate the file to the vector store.
+To perform file search by an Agent, we first need to upload a file, create a vector store, and associate the file to the vector store.
 Here is an example:

 <!-- SNIPPET:sample_agents_file_search.upload_file_create_vector_store_and_agent_with_file_search_tool -->